fakedrtom/SVAFotate/README.md

 svafotate annotate -v in.vcf.gz -o out.vcf -b SVAFotate_core_SV_popAFs.GRCh38.bed.gz
 ```

+The `annotate` subcommand considers each SV in the VCF input individually and identifies
+all matching SVs from the BED file. **Matching SVs are defined as SVs from the input VCF
+that share overlapping genomic coordinates with SVs provided in the BED file and that are
+described as having the same SVTYPE**.
+It then assesses individual metrics from each matching
+SV and creates new annotations for each SV from the input VCF.
+By default, SVAFotate will add
-By default, SVAFotate will add the following annotations to the INFO field of the input
+the following annotations to the INFO field of the input VCF:
-VCF:

 ```
 Max_AF		 The maximum AF from all matching SVs across all specified data sources found in the provided BED file